 We stimulate people to develop themselves, not only within BekaertDeslee but within the entire Haniel group.
-Internal mobility is allowed and even encouraged.
+Internal mobility is encouraged and a high priority for us.
 Our group-wide onboarding processes are meant to introduce new colleagues successfully into their new roles and to acquaint them with our company culture.
 We give people a chance to get to know the business, the team and their job and we focus on a good follow-up.

 Next to our onboarding strategies, we also intend to develop a more standardized approach for internal transitions.
 In 2021, 46% of our positions at levels 1-3 were filled with internal candidates.
-Over the next few years, we aim to reach an internal fill rate of at least 50%
+Over the next few years, we aim to reach an internal fill rate of at least 50%.